 Mr. Thody was a partner of NTA, Chartered Accountants of Vancouver, BC from 1979 until his retirement from public practice in 2007.
 His practice focused on audits of reporting companies, participation in the initial public offering process, corporate mergers and acquisitions as well as domestic and international tax matters.
 He was a director of Pioneer Metals Corporation at the time of the adoption of the Plan of Arrangement which created UEX Corporation and has been a director of UEX since its inception.
 Mr. Thody is a past director, executive member and chair of the Finance Committee for the Lions Gate Hospital Foundation and has been a member of the Chartered Professional Accountants of British Columbia (or predecessor entity) since 1976.
 He holds a Bachelor of Commerce degree (Marketing) from the University of British Columbia (1973).
-He is currently Chairman and Chair of the Audit Committee of another publicly listed company and is Chair of the Audit Committees of two other publicly listed companies.
+He is currently Chair of the Audit Committees of two other publicly listed companies.

-The following table sets out the name and the number of common shares of the Corporation beneficially owned, or controlled or directly, directly or indirectly, by each director nominee as at the Record Date:
+The following table sets out the name and the number of common shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by each director nominee as at the Record Date: